aai-institute/pyDVL/docs/30-data-valuation.md

 In pyDVL we have slightly overloaded the name "utility" and use it to refer to an object that keeps track of all three items in $(D, \mathcal{A}, u)$.
-This will be an instance of :class:`~pydvl.utils.utility.Utility` which, as mentioned, is a convenient wrapper for the dataset, model and scoring function used for valuation methods.
+This will be an instance of [Utility][pydvl.utils.utility.Utility] which, as mentioned, is a convenient wrapper for the dataset, model and scoring function used for valuation methods.